GralDispersionModel/GRAL/Contributing.md

 Please test the bug fix by one ore more projects and document the changes.

 ## What should I know before I get started?
-GRAL is developed on .NetCore 3.1.
+GRAL is developed on .Net5.
 You can use Visual Studio Code for development across platforms or Visual Studio 2019 in Windows

 ## Design Decisions
 For performance reasons, static jagged arrays and as few classes as possible are used (avoidance of boxing/unboxing).